BrainDigitalSlideArchive/SlideRelabeler/docs/github-release-ci.md

 Squirrel `.nupkg` / `RELEASES` files are **not** uploaded.
 Intel Mac builds are not produced.

+## CI dependency caches

+Each platform build job caches:

+- **npm** — via `setup-node` (`cache: npm`), keyed from the lockfile
+- **conda packages** — via `actions/cache` on the conda `pkgs_dirs` directory, keyed by OS/arch plus a hash of that platform’s `environment-*.yml`

+Env create still runs every job; a cache hit mainly avoids re-downloading packages.
+The first tag after an env-file change (or after this caching landed) is a cold miss and fills the cache.
+To force a refresh without editing an env yml, bump `CACHE_NUMBER` in the corresponding Cache conda packages step in [`.github/workflows/release.yml`](../.github/workflows/release.yml).

 ## Local vs CI packaging tools (Linux)

 On Ubuntu CI the workflow installs `fakeroot` and `rpm` so both makers succeed.
 Locally, before `npm run make`: